relector-tuxnix/meg4/docs/API.md

 void meg4_insert(char *name, uint8_t *buf, int len);
 ```

 Insert a floppy disk (or a file in any other supported formats) into the MEG-4 Floppy Drive.
+Note that `name` is just a filename,
+without path.

 ```c
 int meg4_load(uint8_t *buf, int len);